+(1) Agency personnel may confer in making preliminary determinations such as whether probable cause exists to issue an initial pleading.
+The proposed law makes clear that this sort of involvement does not render a person unable ultimately to decide the case.

-- (1) A lengthy nonprosecutorial case such as individualized ratemaking or power plant siting may continue for years while agency personnel transfer from one type of function to another within the agency.
-The proposed law allows violation of the separation of functions principle in nonprosecutorial cases where the contrary function occurred more than one year before the decision making. - (2) A nonprosecutorial case may involve specialized technical issues for which the decision maker needs advice that is available only from an agency employee who has also been involved in other aspects of the case.
-The proposed law would allow such technical advice to be given, provided it is summarized in the record and made available to all parties. - (3) Prosecutorial personnel must be able to advise the decision maker concerning aspects of a settlement proposed by the prosecution.
-The proposed law recognizes this situation. - (4) Drivers' licensing cases are so voluminous that to require separation of prosecution and hearing functions by the Department of Motor Vehicles would gridlock the system.
-The proposed law exempts drivers' licensing cases from the separation of functions requirements.
+(2) A lengthy nonprosecutorial case such as individualized ratemaking or power plant siting may continue for years while agency personnel transfer from one type of function to another within the agency.
+The proposed law allows violation of the separation of functions principle in nonprosecutorial cases where the contrary function occurred more than one year before the decision making.

+(3) A nonprosecutorial case may involve specialized technical issues for which the decision maker needs advice that is available only from an agency employee who has also been involved in other aspects of the case.
+The proposed law would allow such technical advice to be given, provided it is summarized in the record and made available to all parties.

+(4) Prosecutorial personnel must be able to advise the decision maker concerning aspects of a settlement proposed by the prosecution.
+The proposed law recognizes this situation.

+(5) Drivers' licensing cases are so voluminous that to require separation of prosecution and hearing functions by the Department of Motor Vehicles would gridlock the system.58 The proposed law exempts drivers' licensing cases from the separation of functions requirements.
 The exemption is limited in scope and would not extend to other types of operators' certificates, such as schoolbus driver certificates.
+The special certificate hearings are a relatively small portion of the total,59 and they are all occupational in character.
+Requiring separation of functions in this limited class will provide useful experience on the actual cost and benefit of the separation of functions requirement.